maj-biostat/orvac/README.md

-# Simualation Orvac
+# Orvac

-This is the simulation code for the ORVAC Bayesian Adaptive Trial.
+Contains documentation and the simulation code for the ORVAC Bayesian Adaptive Trial.